 In a world that’s constantly becoming more and more mobile, optimizing mobile SEO for your website is a necessity.
 Think about it—how often do you view websites only on a desktop computer, and not on your phone?
 The answer is probably not too many.
 As more and more web traffic comes from smartphones, both your users and search engines expect your website to work well on mobile devices.
 You’re doing yourself and your business a huge disservice if your website isn’t mobile friendly.

 If you’re using any of the tools above to optimize your website, you are already heading in the right direction for your mobile site.
-We recommend the following when it comes to keeping your mobile SEO in top notch shape:
+We recommend the following when it comes to keeping your mobile SEO marketing in top notch shape:

 - Use Responsive Web Design: People are looking at your website not just from their smartphones, but also from tablets, notebooks, and many other sizes of devices.
 Designing your mobile site to be responsive to these various sizes will make for a better user experience.